How To Backup Jenkins Data and Configurations

 6. Now, you can take a timely snapshot of the extra disk.
 This will serve as a point-in-time backup for your Jenkins.

-If you on AWS cloud, use the EBS snapshot automation feature to backup the Jenkins data disk.
+If you are on the AWS cloud, use the EBS snapshot automation feature to back up the Jenkins data disk.

-Also, if you are running Jenkins on Kubernetes, you can backup the persistent volume.
+Also, if you run Jenkins on Kubernetes, you can back up the persistent volume.

 Also, we suggest you use the Thin backup plugin in conjunction with disk snapshots.